binjr/binjr/distribution/templates/latest_release.md

 # Plugins

-You can use the plugins below to further extend binjr's out-of-the-box functionalities:
+You can use the plugins below to further extend binjr's built-in functionalities:

 1. Download and unpack the archive.
 2. Extract and copy the `jar` files into the `plugins` folder of your binjr installation.